Key lawmaker warns at UFO hearing: 'Unidentified aerial phenomena are a potential national security threat'

 'It takes considerable effort to understand what we're seeing'

-Ronald Moultrie, undersecretary of defense for intelligence and security, and Scott Bray, deputy director of naval intelligence, appeared before the panel to answer questions from lawmakers.
+Scott Bray, deputy director of naval intelligence, also appeared before the panel to answer questions from lawmakers.

 During his testimony, Bray showed video and images to demonstrate what observations of UAPs may look like -- and the effort it takes to try to identify what they might be.

-Note: This story and headline have been updated with additional developments Tuesday.